Located in the heart of Unionville Center and home to seasonal concerts and other town events.

 This park is a historic landmark in the center of Unionville.
 It contains the remnants of an “electrical amusement park” that flourished from 1895 to 1905.
 Purchased by the Town of Farmington, it provides 20.5 acres of open space, with two miles of hilly walking trails.

-Tunxis Country Club has been a lively center of recreation and hospitality in the Farmington Valley since its founding in 1962.
+Experience Tunxis Country Club, New England's largest golf complex - a lively center of recreation and hospitality in the Farmington Valley since its founding in 1962!